JieyuWu/ToyotaMod/Troubleshooting.md

 ## Fixing a Connection Issue

 Disconnect and reconnect every connector from every plug.
 Ensure each plug is firmly seated in its respective connector.
 Do this for everything!
-The comma power v2, the harness box, and the USB-C cable to the comma two.
+The comma power v2, the harness box, and the ODB-C cable to the comma two.

-If the error still persists, try flipping the USB-C connection on the comma two.
-Sometimes the device will only accept all data lines from a certain direction of USB-C.
+If the error still persists, try flipping the ODB-C connection on the comma two.
+Sometimes the device will only accept all data lines from a certain direction of ODB-C.

 If this doesn't fix the issue, it is possible to purchase replacement cables and A-B compare them to the included ones.

+### EON discharges during use, or charges slowly

+Get a better USB cable: thicker gauge and shorter length.
+The Panda outputs 5V, but due to resistance in the cable, there is voltage drop to the point where the EON cannot charge effectively.

 ### Errors Relating to CAN
 * [Anker USB-C Cable - similar length to included cable](https://www.amazon.com/gp/product/B076D76DRQ)